MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/adf-synapse-ingestion-framework.md

 ---
 ## About this Accelerator

-Accelerate ingestion of data into Synapse with standard architecture pattern which can speed up migration with ease of development and also use the same for production deployment.
+Accelerate ingestion of data into Synapse with standard architecture pattern which can speed up migration with ease of development and also use the same for production deploymentS

 This framework can:
 - Be used for migration of any database to your target database (Azure Synapse or Azure SQL Database)